uclahs-cds/pipeline-align-DNA/README.md

 ### 1B.
 Convert Align SAM File to BAM Format

-In the sampe (?) step of the pipeline utilizes Samtool’s `view` command to convert the aligned SAM files into the compressed BAM format.
+Samtools `view` command is used to convert the aligned SAM files into the compressed BAM format.
 The Samtools `view` command utilizes the `-s` option for increasing the speed by removing duplicates and outputs the reads as they are ordered in the file.
 Additionally, the `-b` option ensures the output is in BAM format and the `-@` option is utilized to increase the number of threads.

 ### 2. Sort BAM Files in Coordinate or Queryname Order

+**Update this section after finish benchmarking Samtools sort vs Picard Tools SortSam**

 The next step of the pipeline utilizes Picard Tool’s `SortSam` command to sort the aligned BAM files in coordinate order or queryname order that is needed for downstream tools.
 The `SortSam` command utilizes the `VALIDATION_STRINGENCY=LENIENT` option to indicate how errors should be handled and keep the process running if possible.
 Additionally, the `SORT_ORDER` option is utilized to ensure the file is sorted in coordinate order or queryname order depending on the downstream Mark Duplicates tool, since Picard and Spark have different sort-order requirements.